MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/retail-sdk/sdk-github.md

 # required metadata

 title: Download Retail SDK samples and reference packages from GitHub and NuGet
-description: This topic explains to how to download Retail software development kit (SDK) samples from GitHub and reference packages from NuGet.
+description: This topic explains to how to download Retail software development kit (SDK) samples from GitHub and reference packages from public feed.
 author: mugunthanm
 ms.date: 12/07/2020
 ms.topic: article